“Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have. But do this with gentleness and respect”

 We live in a world of social media.
-It’s very sad, but some people, even Christians, are looking for an opportunity to pounce on others online.
+It’s very sad, but some people, even Christians, are looking for an opportunity to pounce onto others online:

 “You’re an idiot and should know better.”

-“God is a police officer and you’re just looking to hide sins from Him!”
+“You’re just looking to hide sins from God!”

 “You have no right to be speaking about God.
 You need to study yourself approved!
 Reach out for wise counsel from a godly man!”